Bricolage and alchemy for evaluation gold

 Over the course of the blog series, I’ve asked you to break down walls, to question your assumptions, and look more closely at what others are doing.
-I believe we, the anti-randomistas, have more in common than distinguishes us.
+I believe we, the non-randomistas, have more in common than distinguishes us.
 As there is no gold standard, I believe the best we have is alchemy — that is, only together can we transmute baser metals into gold.

 Frank Bowling’s “Moby Dick” (1981) above creates spectacular marbling effects likened to “atmospheric impressions of skies, visions of the cosmos, or alchemical transformations.”
 He was also the first black artist to be elected a Royal Academician (shockingly, as late as 2005).
 Perhaps we evaluators shouldn’t be quite so shocked.
 After all, very nearly everything in evaluation is written in English by white people.
 It’s a reminder of who controls the discourse (people who look and sound like me).
 I’m hoping we can begin to change that, and broaden the conversation because I’m a bit tired of echo chambers that reinforce my biases.
 As I look at Achille Mbembe’s On the Postcolony on my shelf, I want to read things that weren’t first written in English, ideally with metaphors I don’t really understand.
 I want to read things that don’t necessarily come from one of the many method-based MEL communities of practice, or at least that cross-fertilise between them.
 The point here is that we can really benefit from diverse perspectives and we can do more together than we can apart.
 And if we can’t transform the system overnight, then method bricolage (or alchemy) is one way to go.